Home Contents Index Member Center Download Collect! Users Help

 Q - I know that reports can ask me From and To in relation to dates, but how do I get a report to ask a From and To question in relation to Operators.

-Q - I need this for Contact ORIGINATOR, e.g. @co.or where (@co.or = ?)
-But I need it ask for a starting operator and finishing operator.
+Q - I need this for Contact ORIGINATOR, e.g. @co.or where (@co.or = ?), but I need it ask for a starting operator and finishing operator.

 @co where (@co.or = @varFrom .. @varTo)